 Led by the Community Catalyst’s Center for Community Engagement in Health Innovation, and in collaboration with partners across the country, we work to spur the adoption of community-led and people-centered health innovation models.
 This includes surfacing community-centered approaches to telehealth and related technologies, supporting the integration of services in ways that respond to people’s needs and desires, and paying for care based on patient experience and outcomes.

-We also push for health care workforce innovations that embrace the role that communities have played for decades in creating workforce solutions — from community health workers, to doulas and dental therapists.
-Our nation’s health care workforce is in crisis, grounded in provider shortages, inequitable treatment of health workers, and a lack of diversity in important fields.
+We also push for health care workforce innovations that embrace the role that communities have played for decades in creating workforce solutions — from community health workers to doulas and dental therapists.
+Our nation’s health care workforce is in crisis with provider shortages, inequitable treatment of health workers, and a lack of diversity in important fields.

 Community Catalyst is committed to advancing workforce solutions that embrace community ideas and ensure that health care workers, particularly frontline workers, can thrive.

 We’re also forming strategies that diversify the provider workforce in order to significantly increase the number of care providers who are women, LGBTQ+ people, and people of color, which is critical to building trust and providing culturally sensitive care.